Hormones and Weight Gain -- How to lose that specific body fat

 Web pages to help you further

-To increase your understanding of hormones and weight gain, here are other pages related to this page.
+To increase your understanding of hormones and weight gain, and how to lose the body fat, there are other pages on our website related to this page.

 The methods discussed on that page work well for both males and females.
 They also work well to cure pre- or post-menopausal weight gain and other menopausal symptoms.

 The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
-If you found the hormones and weight gain page informative, these books are excellent further reading suggestions.
+If you found the information about hormones and weight gain, and how to lose the body fat, useful, these books are excellent further reading suggestions.

 15 Minute Senior Workout: Low Impact Workout